What are the visa rules for boat owners visiting France?

 This is required both for those boating on internal French waterways, and those docked at French coastal ports (where you are still nominally in French territory, even if you do not disembark).

-Judy Evans of the UK’s Barge Association (DBA) and the Cruising Association (CA) confirmed that it is possible for boaters - both those who dock their vessel in a marina, and those who sail French canals - to obtain a VLS-T.
+Judy Evans of the UK’s Barge Association and also the Cruising Association confirmed that it is possible for boaters - both those who dock their vessel in a marina, and those who sail French canals - to obtain a VLS-T.

 Read more: Do I have to wait six months after expiry to renew French VLS-T visa?

-Some questions in the application, such as those regarding your address, may however need to be answered differently from if you are staying at a fixed address such as a French second home.
+Some questions in the application, such as those regarding your address, will need to be answered differently than if you were staying at a fixed address such as a French second home.

 For example, you should provide details of your boat and where it is located in France (or put ‘various’ if this does not apply).